 There is a common misconception that douching can help prevent vaginal infections or get rid of them.
 However, the opposite is true.

 Douching regularly can increase a woman’s chances of developing a vaginal infection.
 Disrupting the vagina’s natural pH balance can result in yeast infections and bacterial vaginosis.

-In fact, women who douche are five times more likely to develop vaginosis than those who do not.
+In fact, women who douche are

 Using a douche when an infection is already present is also more likely to make it worse and spread to other parts of the reproductive system.